ivf-infertility.com home

 Folic acid

-It is advisable that woman who are contemplating pregnancy should take folic acid, one tablet a day (400 mcg) till the 12th week of pregnancy.
+It is advisable that woman who are contemplating pregnancy should take folic acid (Vitamin B9), one tablet a day (400 mcg) till the 12th week of pregnancy.
 This will decrease the risk of neural tube defects such as spina bifida (a hole in the spine) and anencephaly (absent brain) and hydrochephaly (water in the brain).
-This dose should be increased to 4 mg daily in women who have previously had a baby with a neural tube defect and women who have epilepsy and are taking medication.
+This dose should be increased to 4 mg daily in women who have previously had a baby with a neural tube defect.

 If you are not very keen to take folic acid tablets you need to eat food which is rich in folic acid such as spinach, green beans, fortified cornflakes and oranges.